sujan-sube/computer-networks/README.md

 ### About this Project

 This repository was created for ECE 358 Computer Networks.
-There are a total of 3 projects in the folders Project 1, Projct 2 and Project 3.
+There are a 2 projects in the folders Project 1 and Projct 2.

 #### Project 1: